 Miller's vision for Batman is by no means done.
 The purity of vision he set forth in 1986 is still to this day unrivaled.
 Every creator who has followed in his footsteps still operates on the template he created, and the Batman he envisioned still casts his shadow over all who spend time in Gotham today.

-THE DARK KNIGHT RETURNS: THE LAST CRUSADE DELUXE EDITION
+BATMAN: THE DARK KNIGHT SAGA DELUXE EDITION